Non-stick surface: Other

 Various other proprietary fluoropolymer‑based coatings exist, such as Starflon by Tramontina which is a nonstick coating marketed as "PFAS free" but still developed using PTFE.

 Ceramic

 Not all non-stick pans use Teflon; other non-stick coatings have become available.
 For example, a mixture of titanium and ceramic can be sandblasted onto the pan surface, and then fired at 2000 C to produce a non-stick ceramic coating.

 Ceramic nonstick pans use a finish of silica (silicon dioxide) to prevent sticking.
 It is applied using a sol-gel process without the use of PFAS.
 The coating layer of Ceramic nonstick pans starts to break down at about 370 °C (700 °F).
 The coating layer of PTFE cookware starts to break down when heated to 260 °C.

 With the EPA imposing stricter limits on the use of PFAS, some companies are voluntarily replacing their PTFE cookware with ceramic options.

+Silica

+From 2007 Silica coated surfaces, via the Sol–gel process, appeared on cookware, GreenPan, and AkzoNobel with Tramontina, pioneering early commercial formulations.